sageserpent-open/NTestCaseBuilder/README.markdown

 1. Publish this via NuGet for immediate consumption of binaries in Visual Studio.

 2. Add the capability to recursively build up a tree of factories, so that the final generated test cases can be arbitrarily 'long'.
-The encoding example above is a case in point: it has been arbitrarily limited to just ten characters per string test case, but it shoule be able to produce longer and longer strings until the test decides that it has run long enough.
+The encoding example above is a case in point: it has been arbitrarily limited to just ten characters per string test case, but it should be able to produce longer and longer strings in a lazily-evaluated fashion until the test decides that it has run long enough.

+4. In a similar vein, consider a progressive approach where the strength is increased and again, the sequence is produced via lazy-evaluation; the test can keep going until a time limit is reached.

 3. Allow local caps on the strengh for subtrees within the tree of factories.
 This is because we may know that some test variables will have largely independent behaviour, so we can trade off a lower strength of combination for just these variables against having a higher overall strength of combination.